top of page

 SECRET DOOR

 Please read the About section and review the existing articles on the site to see if your work would be a good fit.
 We welcome submissions at any time and look forward to hearing from interested artists and writers.
 All writers will be credited and linked on the website and Instagram.
-Frequent contributed (three or more articles) will have a dedicated page on the website with a bio and links.
+Frequent contributors (three or more articles) will have a dedicated page on the website with a bio and links.

 Articles that are already written or published elsewhere are welcome, so long as you maintain the rights.
 For finished work, submit a summary and a sample of the finished work in the Pitch section of the submission form.
 For previously published work, please submit a link in the Pitch section.